2021 Media Development Fund General Competition

 The U.S. Embassy invites independent media outlets – including print, radio, TV, or electronic media to submit project proposals to the Media Development Fund.
-There is no fixed deadline – this is an open-ended competition.
+The Media Development Fund program accepts applications throughout the year.
+There is no set deadline.
+PAS will disburse grants as funding becomes available.

 The Media Development Fund grant program is administered by the Public Affairs Section of the U.S. Embassy in Kyiv.
 The fund supports the development of free and independent media in Ukraine and provides financial grant support to Ukrainian journalists, media organizations and other non-governmental organizations for media-related projects.